skip to Main Content

 • Data is the new oil

-• The demand for data-driven decision-making will continue to grow, and organizations will need to find ways to increase their data analytics capabilities.
+• The demand for data-driven decision-making will continue to grow, and organizations must find ways to increase their data analytics capabilities.

-• Organizations will be increasingly challenged by a skills gap in this area of expertise and may need to consider training or outsourcing staff with these skillsets.
+• A skills gap in this area of expertise will increasingly challenge organizations, and they may need to consider training or outsourcing staff with these skillsets.

-• Artificial intelligence (AI) and machine learning (ML) are increasingly used as part of the data analytics process, which has implications for how we think about privacy protection, security, ethics, and bias.
+• Artificial intelligence (AI) and machine learning (ML) are increasingly used in data analytics, which has implications for privacy protection, security, ethics, and bias.

 • The rise of predictive analytics and machine learning will continue to disrupt industries.